abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/updated-buildkite/benchmarking.md

 layout: learningpathall
 ---

-## Phase 4 – ClickHouse Benchmarking on Axion Processors
+## ClickHouse Benchmarking on Axion Processors

 This phase benchmarks **query latency on ClickHouse running on Google Axion (Arm64)**.
 The goal is to measure **repeatable query latency** with a focus on **p95 latency**, using data ingested via the real-time Dataflow pipeline.

-> ⚠️ This phase assumes:
-> - ClickHouse is installed and running (Phase 2)
-> - Real-time data ingestion via Dataflow is working (Phase 3)
-> - All benchmarking is performed **only on Axion processors**

----

-## Phase 4.1 – Prepare ClickHouse for Accurate Latency Measurement
+## Prepare ClickHouse for Accurate Latency Measurement

-### Disable Query Cache (Important)
+### Disable Query Cache

 To ensure accurate and repeatable latency measurements, disable the query cache.